Here’s a list of what not to say to a pregnant woman about her body, plus some some sassy responses for my parents-to-be!

 “Oh wow, are you sure you’re due in X weeks?
 You already look like you’re going to pop!”

-Why this sucks: OK, this is just F-ing rude.
-Yes, OBVIOUSLY we know our due date.
+Why this sucks: Yes, OBVIOUSLY we know our due date.
 And yes, we OBVIOUSLY are not wanting to hear that we look like a Mack Truck well before our time.

 How to reply: You can go with a polite, “Ha, yep, we’re going to have a big baby!” or a quick and dirty “STFU” with a smile.
-You’re choice.
+Your choice.

 “Are you sure it’s not twins?”